mikepk/botocore/docs/source/reference/services/servicecatalog.rst

           - **RecordTags** *(list) --*

-            List of tags associated with this record.
+            The tags associated with this record.